Where I write professionally

 Analysis: Imagine that you know nothing about the Oscars but are armed with a relatively good knowledge of the Civil Rights movement and have seen your share of old-timey films.
 Now someone asks you when do you think an African-American first won an Oscar.
 Your guess would probably be way later than 1939.

-It’s a pretty remarkable and forward-thinking achievement that the Academy honored someone like McDaniel this early in history.
+It’s a pretty remarkable, forward-thinking achievement that the Academy honored someone like McDaniel this early in history.
 At the same time, McDaniel’s character is controversial because it was very much a stock stereotype (known in cultural studies textbooks as “the Mammy“ which I believe was named after her) that contributed to the negative perceptions of blacks as joyfully subservient to white overlords.
 The debate when discussing McDaniel has always been centered on whether she transcended the mammy stereotype.
 I’d say only marginally.

 1947 Celeste Holm, Gentleman’s Agreement A